tklarryonline/dotfiles_macos/brew/README.md

 ### Terminal apps

+- [awscli] to manage and interact with AWS via the Command Line Interface.
 - [eva] as a simple calculator REPL, similar to bc(1), with syntax highlighting and persistent history.
 - [eza] as a Rust replacement for ls.
 - [homebrew-file] for efficient and reproducible brew package management.